Partnerships in practice tools

 - Mapping partnerships: Clarify which actors are involved in a project, what each actor contributes, and what sort of relationships are most appropriate between different actors.

-- Assessing incentives: Find out what motivates different partners and what are their priorities for their involvement in a project.
+- Assessing incentives: Find out what motivates different partners and what their priorities are for their involvement in a project.

 - Roles and responsibilities: Agree on the different roles and responsibilities of each partner and make sure all the accountabilities in the project are covered.

-- Building blocks for self-assessment: Use this tool to assess your team’s strengths and weaknesses across the different building blocks of partnership.
-Identify which processes to strengthen and where you need to develop stronger collaborative skills and behaviours in staff members
+- Building blocks for self-assessment: Assess your team’s strengths and weaknesses across the different building blocks of partnership.
+Identify which processes to strengthen and where you need to develop stronger collaborative skills and behaviours in staff members.

 - To diagnose the cause of partnership problems and help identify solutions: use the tools to help mediate with different partners and find ways to heal and strengthen relationships.